onchainsig/web3stack.tech/README.md

 Smart Contracts SIG.

-When we write a contract, we don't want to write all the code from scratch, so it is necessary to summarize some common patterns, common and secure code, reliable and secure underlying frameworks and base libraries.
+When we write a contract, we don't want to write all the code from scratch, so it is necessary to summarize some common patterns, and secure, reliable underlying frameworks and base libraries.

 ## Topics